 The real estate entrepreneur Florian Peters-Messer, who comes from Viersen on the Lower Rhine, acquired his first works of art in the mid-1990s.
 At that time, artists such as the Swiss Thomas HIRSCHHORN or the Dutch Erik VAN LIESHOUT opened up a world of critically analyzing reality that was largely unknown to him.
 To this day, this constitutes the core of the Peters-Messer collection.
 Its focus lies on sociopolitical, psychological and sociological issues.

-In addition to key figures of current contemporary art world such as John BOCK, Sophie CALLE, Thomas HIRSCHHORN, Erik VAN LIESHOUT, Bjarne MELGAARD, Amy SILLMAN, Vivian SUTER or David WOJNAROWICZ, the collection focuses on young, emerging positions such as Oska GUTHEIL, Harry HACHMEISTER, Okka- Esther HUNGERBÜHLER, Bianca KENNEDY, Kris LEMSALU, Henrike NAUMANN, Jannus SAMMA, Sophia SÜSSMILCH and Nicholas WARBURG.
+In addition to key figures of current contemporary art world such as John BOCK, Sophie CALLE, Thomas HIRSCHHORN, Leiko IKEMURA, Erik VAN LIESHOUT, Bjarne MELGAARD, Amy SILLMAN, Vivian SUTER or David WOJNAROWICZ, the collection focuses on young, emerging positions such as Sophie GOGL, Oska GUTHEIL, Harry HACHMEISTER, Marc HENRY, Bianca KENNEDY, Kris LEMSALU, Henrike NAUMANN, Jaanus SAMMA, Sophia SÜSSMILCH and Nicholas WARBURG.
 The collection currently comprises more than 400 works from the media of painting, drawing, sculpture, photography, installation and video art.

-In addition to his work as a collector, Florian Peters-Messer also acts as a curator, most recently for the exhibition “Fuck your Fear” in the VAN HORN Gallery in Düsseldorf (2019) or “Outrage!
-Art in Times of Anger” in Düsseldorf's Kunstpalast (2020/21).
+In addition to his work as a collector, Florian Peters-Messer also acts as a curator, most recently for the exhibitions “Outrage!
+Art in Times of Anger” in Düsseldorf's Kunstpalast (2020/21), "Where are we now.
+Highlights of the Miettinen Collection" at Philara in Düsseldorf (2025) as well as "We Will Look Into the Earth.
+Works from the Miettinen Collection" at Taidehalli in Helsinki (2025).